hafizsyafiq/hafizsyafiq.github.io/content/publication/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Hafiz Nursyafiq
-  - Syabila Wawa
+  - Rafi indra
-  - Risma
+  - talitha

 # Author notes (optional)
 author_notes: